DavidWanke/PixelPaint/docs/painting_rotation_20tiles.md

 ### System Architecture

-The painting system consists of four interconnected subsystems:
+The painting system consists of five interconnected subsystems:

 **1. Canonical Rotation System**
 - Reduces unique tiles from 83,521 to ~25,000-35,000 (60-70% reduction)